 What causes excess calcium in a pool?

-There are many reasons your calcium hardness levels may be out of wack, including hard tap water, high pH, evaporation, lack of water circulation, and fluctuating temperatures.
+Your calcium hardness levels may be out of wack for many reasons, including hard tap water, high pH, evaporation, lack of water circulation, and fluctuating temperatures.

 How do you remove calcium buildup and scaling in a swimming pool?